PacktPublishing/Django-in-Production/Chapter02/README.md

 Replace the default database configuration in the settings.py file with the following:

 Your current database configuration should be connecting to SQLite3.
-And the settings files should looks something like this
+And the `settings.py` files should have the `DATABASES` setup config like this -

 ```python
 DATABASES = {